MoElaSec/MalGamy.github.io/_posts/2021-4-6-Anti-debugging and anti-tracing techniques part_2.md

 test  eax , eax                    ----> if not zero, a Debugger has been detected jne   debugger_detected
  ```

+ * Every process has it is own PEB and the the Windows Kernel will also have access to the PEB of every user-mode process so it can keep track of certain
+ data stored within it. so The Process Environment Block (PEB) is an important thing.

 * The PEB structure comes form Windows Kernel although is accessible in user-mode.
 The PEB comes form the Thead Environment Block (TEB) which also
 happens to be commonly referred to as the Thread Information Block (TIB).
 The TEB is responsible for holding data about the current thread – every